ground-creative/fluidphp-translator-helper/README.md

 ## Installation

-Use composer to install the files.
+Add the package to your composer.json file, to install the helper.

 With fluidphp framework:
 ```